 However, a person has a right to a jury trial and an appeals process—regardless of whether they've received a felony or misdemeanor conviction.

-The judge will tell you how long you have to file a notice of appeal, and then you have to decide whether or not you want to litigate your own appeal or have the government appoint an attorney for you.
+The judge will tell you how long you have to file a notice of appeal, and then you must decide whether to litigate your own appeal or have the government appoint an attorney for you.

-Obviously, you want to hire your own appellate lawyer if you want the best chance of success.
+Obviously, you want to hire your appellate lawyer if you want the best chance of success.

-Typically, the trial attorney will be the one who is in charge of filing the notice of appeal on your behalf, and then they will hand it off to the appellate lawyer.
+Typically, the trial attorney files the notice of appeal on your behalf and then hands it off to the appellate lawyer.

-I often receive calls from appellate lawyers who are trying to get information about a particular case; this is something your trial lawyer would be responsible for handling in both a felony and misdemeanor case.
+I often receive calls from appellate lawyers trying to get information about a particular case; your trial lawyer would be responsible for handling this in both felony and misdemeanor cases.

-Can Any Type Of Conviction For Any Crime Be Appealed In California?
+Can Any Type Of Conviction For Any Crime Be Appealed?

 If you are convicted by a jury and sentenced by a judge, you have the right to begin the appellate process.